shoesareme/shoesareme.github.io/README.md

 Uhh... you shouldn't really be here.
 This formerly was the test site for VJZ.
 That has been migrated to /test-site.

-If you are here for my mathematical logic blog thing, check out [insert here lol].
+If you are here for my mathematical logic blog thing, check out [this link](shoesareme.github.io/mathlogic/blog).